 Foot pain is a common problem that can strike at any time.
 Without early intervention and treatment, foot pain can prevent you from exercising, going to work, or performing other routine tasks.
-At Yavapai Foot and Ankle Center, Todd Cox, DPM, and Blake Peterson, DPM, diagnose and treat foot pain in people of all ages.
+At Yavapai Foot and Ankle Center, Todd Cox, DPM, diagnose and treat foot pain in people of all ages.
 To schedule an appointment at the Prescott, Arizona, practice, call to speak with a member of the support staff or book online today.

 Foot pain refers to swelling, stiffness, or general discomfort that affects any part of your feet, including the heels, balls, toes, or arches.

 Your feet contain dozens of bones and joints that support the weight of your upper body and assist with motions like walking, jumping, and climbing.
 Though tough, these hard and soft tissues are susceptible to injury or wear-and-tear.

 Most foot pain subsides with at-home measures of care like rest and over-the-counter medication.
 If your symptoms persist, don’t wait to seek treatment at Yavapai Foot and Ankle Center.